libremfg/rhize-docs/content/how-to/bpmn/debug-workflows.md

 }
 ```

-For example, you might use this schema to validate the input for a function that calculates statistics.
+In a production workflow, you might use this exact schema to validate the input for a function that calculates statistics (perhaps choosing a different variable name).

 {{< bigFigure